top of page

 All of the townships that existed at the time of the Oil Boom are included here.
 The two exceptions are Mineral and Victory Townships, formed later from parts of Frenchcreek and Sandycreek Townships.
 For brief histories of Mineral and Victory Townships and a description of the Donation Lands, please click here.

-The Venango County Historical Society is housed in the Egbert-Mullins-Koos House in Franklin, Pennsylvania.
-The home was built in 1859 and serves as both the Society's home and exhibit space, a research library, collections storage space, and archival storage.
+The Venango County Historical Society is located in the Egbert-Mullins-Koos House in Franklin, Pennsylvania.
+The home was built in 1859 and serves as both the Society's home and exhibit space, a research library, and archive.

 We serve the Venango County community by preserving the history important to all of us.